apache/sling-site/src/main/jbake/content/documentation/development/dependency-management.md

 After working with this some time and trying to upgrade various dependencies we came to the conclusion, that using Maven dependency management is not going to work out in the Sling scenario.

-Why ?
-Maven's dependency management is aimed at traditional applicaitons, which are glued together statically during the build process.
+Why?
+Maven's dependency management is aimed at traditional applications, which are glued together statically during the build process.
 For this environment, dependency management is a great thing, since it guarantees a consistent application setup.

 In a dynamic application setup as provided by an OSGi framework the static dependency management of Maven does not help.
 Actually it even causes problematic results with respect to backwards compatibility when using the Maven Bundle Plugin.

-Why's that ?
-The Maven Bundle Plugin constructs the bundle manifest and will generally automatically create the Import-Package header.
+Why's that?
+The Maven Bundle Plugin (or rather the underlying [Bnd library](https://bnd.bndtools.org/) constructs the bundle manifest and will generally automatically create the Import-Package header.
 If the providing library (from Maven's dependency list) has `Export-Package` headers with version numbers, the Maven Bundle Plugin will insert the respective version numbers for the `Import-Package` header.
-This makes perfect sense, because it is expected, that the artifact required at least the given package version.
+This makes perfect sense, because it is expected, that the artifact required **at least** the given package version.

 When using Maven dependency management, upgrading any dependencies in the parent POM may automatically increase the version numbers in the `Import-Package` headers and hence may cause any such bundle to fail resolution if deployed - even though the bundle did not change and does not really require a new version of the dependency.

 So, in the case of OSGi deployment, Maven's dependency management actually interferes with the OSGi framework dependency management.

-As a consequence, I suggest we drop dependency management in the parent POM (almost) completely and state the following.
+As a consequence, we dropped dependency management in the parent POM (almost) completely and state the following.

 ## Dependency Management

 The parent POM only does dependency management for build time dependencies and a very limited number of API dependencies used Sling wide.
 These dependencies are: